tj/n/test/tests.md

     cd test
     npx bats tests
-    docker-compose run ubuntu-curl bats /mnt/test/tests
+    docker compose run ubuntu-curl bats /mnt/test/tests

 Run single test on a single system::

     cd test
     npx bats tests/install-contents.bats
-    docker-compose run ubuntu-curl bats /mnt/test/tests/install-contents.bats
+    docker compose run ubuntu-curl bats /mnt/test/tests/install-contents.bats

 ## Docker Tips

-Using `docker-compose` in addition to `docker` for convenient mounting of `n` script and the tests into the container.
+Using `docker compose` in addition to `docker` for convenient mounting of `n` script and the tests into the container.
 Changes to the tests or to `n` itself are reflected immediately without needing to rebuild the containers.

 `bats` is being mounted directly out of `node_modules` into the container as a manual install based on its own install script.
 This is a bit of a hack, but avoids needing to install `git` or `npm` for a full remote install of `bats`, and means everything on the same version of `bats`.